insin/nwb/README.md

     web-module       a plain JavaScript module

 Generic development commands:
-  Positional arguments for these commands depend on the type of project they're being run in.
+  Arguments for these commands depend on the type of project they're being run in.
 See the applicable project-type-specific commands below.

   build
-    clean and build the project
+    Clean and build the project.

   clean
-    delete built resources
+    Delete built resources.

   serve
-    serve an app, or a component's demo app, with hot reloading
+    Serve an app, or a component's demo app, with hot reloading.

     Options:
       --auto-install  auto install missing npm dependencies